tommyhama95/tommyhama95/README.md

 <img align="left" alt="TommyHamarsnes | Gmail" width="22px" src="https://upload.wikimedia.org/wikipedia/commons/4/4e/Gmail_Icon.png" /> tommyhamarsnes@gmail.com
 <br>

-## Projects in progress / planning
+## Projects in progress / planning in order
 #### In progress
-- Re-designing Java.no with other members of javaBin on Tuesdays.
-Link to repo: <a target="blank" href="https://github.com/javaBin/java.no">Java.no Repo</a>
-- Zelda Ocarina of Time Randomizer Location Tracker
+1. Next.js with Open Props (possibly to build the point nr 2 with).
-- RjukanVet - A vetenarian website for my childhood friend in Rjukan to promote and help her with customers.
-Link will be available ones its done
+2. RjukanVet - A vetenarian website for my childhood friend in Rjukan to promote and help her with customers.
+(Currently in design process)
+3. Projects related to javaBin community
+4. Zelda Ocarina of Time Randomizer Location Tracker (On pause, Beta is out at https://zelda-tracker.com)

 #### Planning
-- New Twitch intro using Three.js for animations and 3D objects!
-(Really hyped to do this one)
+- Exploring more around three.js library

 <br>